You are probably here because you have a great product idea, or you want to improve an existing product.

 That said, in order to provide a quote for your project, we really need to discuss the product in detail and develop a Design Plan.

-The Design Plan is generally best for projects that need to follow a creative process to achieve an outcome.
+The Project Plan is generally best for projects that need to follow a creative process to achieve an outcome.

 If you need a simple (or complex) design modification, part fabrication or other non inventive process task, we can quote on the job for a fixed fee or an hourly rate.